Go for Web Development: How It Helps Top Companies Get Powerful Business Results

 - response time became nearly two times faster, as compared to Python,

-- with Go it took far less time to copy files to Google storage,
+- it took far less time to copy files to Google storage,

 - CPU load reduced.

 What the Bitly team liked most, was that programmers can be onboarded in Go web development for a few weeks and start working on real tasks.
 No less important is that the Go community is welcoming and always ready to support, and the Bitly team appreciates it.
 Every year they participate in Gophercon, a conference for developers.

 The company used at least three tools: С++, Java, Node.js.
 They decided to try a new one because they needed to make payment processing faster taking into account high transaction volumes.
 Besides, they had two more goals: to modernize the architecture and build efficient apps for payment processing.

 American Express chose Golang for:

 and had great results in payments as well as rewards networks.